bcgov/bootstrap-theme/README.md

 ## Exsisting Project Migration

-If you find your self needing to migrate from Version 4 to Version 5, you will find the [CHANGELOG](CHANGELOG.md) useful.
+If you find yourself needing to migrate from Version 4 to Version 5, you will find the [CHANGELOG](CHANGELOG.md) useful.
 This depicts almost all of the classes and changes required for the migration from version 4 to version 5.
 Which you can refer to and opt in for search and replace where necessary.

-If you need to add or change utilities you can refer to the official [bootstrap migration](https://getbootstrap.com/docs/5.3/migration/) guide for a complete list of changes as well as a complete list of class names that have been changed or depreated.
+If you need to add or change utilities you can refer to the official [bootstrap migration](https://getbootstrap.com/docs/5.3/migration/) guide for a complete list of changes as well as a complete list of class names that have been changed or deprecated.